mostafaeladawy/todo/README.md

 ## Project Structure

-This application follows a clean architecture with clear separation between the following layers:
+This application follows the **MVC** (Model-View-Controller) architecture, which separates concerns into three distinct layers:

-1. Handler Layer: Handles incoming HTTP requests, processes them, and returns responses.
-2. Use Case Layer: Implements the business logic and interactions between components.
-3. Repository Layer: Handles communication with the database, following repository patterns.
-4. Domain Layer: Contains the core entities and domain-specific logic.
-5. Middleware Layer: Manages authentication and authorization processes.
+1. Model Layer:
+- Responsible for representing the application's data and the business logic.
+This layer interacts with the database, performing data manipulation and validation through models.
+2. View Layer:
+- Handles the presentation of data to the user.
+In this case, since the project is an API, the view corresponds to the JSON responses returned to the client.
+3. Controller Layer:
+- Acts as an intermediary between the Model and the View.
+The controllers receive HTTP requests, invoke the appropriate logic from the model layer, and return data in the form of JSON responses to the client.

 ## Technologies Used